Purely Inseparable ring extensions: Purely inseparable extensions of higher exponent

-\begin{remark} Note that condition (1) in the above definition is redundant because it can be deduced from (2) and (3).
-By Proposition \ref{characterization of projective modules}, condition (2) can be replaced by the condition that $C$ is an $A$-module of finite presentation as condition (3) already implies that $C_\p$ is a flat $A_\p$-module for all prime ideal $\p\subset A$.
-Finally, we note that condition (3) only needs to be verified at maximal ideals. \end{remark}
+\begin{remark} Note that condition (i) in the above definition is redundant because it can be deduced from (ii) and (iii).
+By Proposition \ref{characterization of projective modules}, condition (ii) can be replaced by the condition that $C$ is an $A$-module of finite presentation as condition (iii) already implies that $C_\p$ is a flat $A_\p$-module for all prime ideal $\p\subset A$.
+Finally, we note that condition (iii) only needs to be verified at maximal ideals. \end{remark}

 It is clear that the three conditions in Definition \ref{def: purely inseparable 2} behave well under base extension and faithfully flat descent.
 Therefore:

 \begin{proposition} Let $A\subset C$ be a finite ring extension.
 Let $A\to A'$ be a ring map and set $C':=C\otimes_A A'$. \begin{enumerate} \item If $A\subset C$ is purely inseparable, then so is $A'\to C'$. \item If $A\to A'$ is faithfully flat and $A'\subset C'$ is purely inseparable, then so is $A\subset C$. \end{enumerate} \end{proposition}